 Clothing, Furniture, Bedding, Kitchen Supplies, and Toys

-Consignment Shops: I love consignment shops, primarily because they specialize in vintage clothing, but also because they'll take some of my better-quality items, clothes that I may have worn only a few times, and offer a discount or money in exchange for selling the item.
-Many will only pay you once the items have been sold, while others offer you cash up front.
+- Consignment shops: Consignment shops specialize in vintage clothing, but also will take some of your better-quality items, clothes that you may have worn only a few times, and offer a discount or money in exchange for selling the item.
+Many will only pay you once the items have been sold, while others offer you cash upfront.

-Thrift Shops and Non-profit Stores: These include charities such as Salvation Army, Good Will, etc. Many smaller non-profit agencies also have their storefronts with the profits going back into the community.
+- Thrift shops and non-profit stores: These include charities such as Salvation Army and Goodwill.
+Many smaller non-profit agencies also have their storefronts with the profits going back into the community.
 They also work with local shelters to help ensure people receive proper clothing and supplies.
 Check your local directory for complete listings.

-Shelters and Support Agencies: Most of our household items, in particular, clothing and bedding, is given to local shelters and other support agencies that work with individuals to help them get back on their feet.
+- Shelters and support agencies: Most unwanted household items, in particular, clothing and bedding, can be given to local shelters and other support agencies that work with individuals to help them get back on their feet.
 Again, check your local directory for a community organization that could use the donation.

 Books, Magazines, and Office Supplies

-Used bookstores: Many will take slightly-worn books, often in exchange for cash or books.
+- Used bookstores: Many will take slightly-worn books, often in exchange for cash or books.
 If you're moving, you probably don't want more books, so look for a second-hand shop that will pay you for your beloved reads.
-Sometimes they'll also take magazines if they're popular reads and are not necessarily time-sensitive, i.e., news magazines.
+Sometimes they'll also take magazines if they're popular reads and are not necessarily time-sensitive, such as news magazines.

-Libraries and Literacy Groups: While your public library may not take your used books, they may ask you to donate them to a local literacy group, one that is often run through the library services.
-I know some of our books have found their way to some rural areas where the local library is not as well funded or equipped.
+- Libraries and literacy groups: While your public library may not take your used books, they may ask you to donate them to a local literacy group, one that is often run through the library services.
+Your books may even find their way to some rural areas where the local library is not as well funded or equipped.
 Ask your librarian.
 They're always helpful in finding good homes for well-loved books and sometimes magazines as well.

-Office Supplies: Whenever we move, there are always extra office supplies that aren't worth the cost of moving; copy paper or boxes of crayons that have been barely used.
+- Office supplies: Whenever you move, aren't there always extra office supplies that aren't worth the cost of moving?
+Suddenly there are reams of copy paper or boxes of crayons that have been barely used.
 All of these items can always be used by any non-profit, with school supplies being most welcomed at schools, daycare centers, community centers, and family shelters.

 Computers and Electronics

-Schools and Community Centers: Used computer equipment is often welcomed at local schools or community centers either for in-house use or for a local family or student who may benefit from the equipment.
-Often times if I'm not sure where to start to find someone who could use a piece of equipment, I start at my local community center.
+- Schools and community centers: Used computer equipment is often welcomed at local schools or community centers either for in-house use or for a local family or student who may benefit from the equipment.
+If you're not sure where to start to find someone who could use a piece of equipment, start at your local community center.
 They can usually put you in touch with an organization or individual in need.

-Non-profit Agencies and Shelters: Many non-profit agencies specialize in helping families get back on their feet, which may include setting up a household.
-A computer or stereo or television is always welcomed.
-There are also some non-profits that specialize in repairing broken equipment then shipping the items to areas where electronics are needed; some ship to needy families in the region while others ship overseas.
+- Non-profit agencies and shelters: Many non-profit agencies specialize in helping families get back on their feet, which may include setting up a household.
+A computer, stereo or TV is always welcomed.
+Some non-profits specialize in repairing broken equipment then shipping the items to areas where electronics are needed; some ship to needy families in the region while others ship overseas.